Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 1. **Onboarding Clarity**: We have enhanced the onboarding instructions to assist new players further, ensuring they understand game mechanics more effectively.
 2. **Gameplay Mechanics**: Based on tester feedback, we've adjusted and refined the challenges to ensure a balanced and engaging gameplay experience.
 3. **User Interactions**: Various interactions have been enriched to create an even more immersive experience, with improved dialogues and meaningful choices included.
-4. **Narrative Expansions**: Based on user input, we are exploring more extensive story elements and gameplay features for future revisions.
+4. **Narrative Expansions**: Based on feedback from users, we are investigating the possibility of more extensive story elements and gameplay features for future revisions.

 Based on player feedback from the last event, the following key updates will be implemented for continuous improvement:
 1. Enhance clarity in onboarding instructions to assist new players.